Master of Science in Hospitality & Tourism Management

 The typical Master’s candidate holds an undergraduate degree in hospitality, business management or a related discipline, and works for a leading hospitality organization.

 The Master’s program accepts applications every semester.
 Enjoy the convenience of enrolling full- or part-time with a thesis or non-thesis option, with select online course components.
-For both options, 18 credit hours of core coursework is required.
+For both options, 18 credit hours of core coursework are required.
 You must be enrolled in nine credit hours per semester to be considered a full-time student.

 - Thesis Option – 33 credit hours